TritonDataCenter/manatee/docs/trouble-shooting.md

 1. [Check that no manatee peers are out of disk space](#manatee-runs-out-of-space).
 1. Log on to the async.
-1. Rebuild via `# manatee-rebuild`
+1. Rebuild via `# manatee-adm rebuild`
-1. Depending on the output of `@ manatee-stat` at this point, you'll want to follow the steps described in the other troubleshooting sections of this document.
+1. Depending on the output of `# manatee-adm status` at this point, you'll want to follow the steps described in the other troubleshooting sections of this document.